Our guide to Los Angeles gives you a slice of what we think best captures the essence of the City of Angels and the best hotels in Los Angeles.

-Hotel Bel-Air has recently undergone a total renovation of its interior spaces, which now serve as a stark juxtaposition to its historic exterior.
+Hotel Bel-Air recently went through a total renovation of its interior spaces, which now serve as a stark juxtaposition to its historic exterior.

 Having visited pre-refurb, The Hotel Bel-Air stuck in my mind as one of the most enchanting hotels I had ever visited, certainly one of the best hotels in Los Angeles, partly because of its exterior and setting.

 Thankfully, the buildings, the grounds and the pool remain as they have for years – low lying Spanish missionary style buildings are positioned in a lush landscape of mature plantings that offer shade from the scorching Californian sun.